Udemy is a popular marketplace for creating and selling online courses. But is Udemy good for instructors and their pockets? Let’s find out.

 About Udemy’s Instructor Pay Structure:

 Udemy follows an elaborate pay structure for instructors.
-There are two ways to monetize your online courses on Udemy:
+There are two ways to monetize your own courses on Udemy:

 - By becoming an instructor on the platform